-Many boards discuss climate change and environmental issues as potential problems rather than as an arena of opportunity.
+Many boards discuss environmental and climate change issues as potential problems rather than as an arena of opportunity.
 They worry about what additional regulatory requirements and costs might emerge and the implications of developments for their company's existing operations.
 Why do so many boards view shareholders as a constraint when many investors may accept the need for change?
-With the scientific knowledge, ingenuity and resources at our command, should we be more positive and proactive?
-Should more directors and boards actively discuss environment and climate change issues with shareholders?
-Should they actively seek their support for using corporate capabilities to identify and grasp opportunities to reach out to concerned citizens and customers and develop more innovative and sustainable responses and solutions?
+With the scientific knowledge, ingenuity and resources at our command should we be more positive and proactive?
+Should more directors and boards actively discuss environment and climate change issues with shareholders and seek their support for using corporate capabilities to identify and grasp opportunities to develop more innovative and sustainable responses and solutions?